OswaldLabsOpenSource/oswaldlabs.com/content/accelerator/partners/digitalocean.md

 description: Deploy, manage, and scale cloud applications faster and more efficiently on DigitalOcean.
 We make managing infrastructure easy for teams and businesses, whether you’re running one virtual machine or ten thousand.
 link: https://www.digitalocean.com/
 ---

+- $15 in DigitalOcean credits per participant of the hackathon
+- $50 in DigitalOcean credits per winner of the hackathon